Travelling with medications

 Of course, even when travelling with non-prescription over-the-counter medications, similar care to that mentioned above should be taken.

 I always advise my patients before they travel to bring the medicines they’re used to using at home when they travel while ill.
-For example, if you’re used to particular cold remedy product, make sure to pack some before you leave.
+For example, if you’re used to a particular cold remedy product, make sure to pack some before you leave.
 Depending on where you’re headed, it might be difficult to find an equivalent product overseas and you might run the risk of buying counterfeit drugs.

 Did you know that some medicines that are commonly used and sold over-the-counter in Canada are either banned or available only on prescription elsewhere?
 In the United States, for example, some Claritin products are only available by prescription while in Japan many decongestants are prohibited outright.
 To find out more about whether the drugs you usually take are permitted in the country you’re travelling to, consult their embassy or consulate in Canada.

-Conversely, if you’re bringing medications back into Canada, whether prescribed or over the-counter that aren’t authorized here, Health Canada generally allows bringing in three (3) months’ worth.
+Conversely, if you’re bringing medications back into Canada, whether prescribed or over-the-counter that aren’t authorized here, Health Canada generally allows bringing in three (3) months’ worth.

 Here are two suggestions that will help avoid hassles while travelling: